List of capitals in China: Sub-provincial cities that are not themselves provincial capitals

 Sub-provincial cities have a status that is below that of the municipalities, which are independent and equivalent to provinces, but above other, regular prefecture-level cities, which are completely ruled by their respective provinces.
 However, these sub-provincial cities are marked the same as other provincial capitals (or a prefecture-level city if the city is not a provincial capital) on almost all maps.

 In total, there are five sub-provincial cities that are not themselves provincial capitals.
-These five cities have been designated as the "Municipalities with Independent Planning Status" (计划单列市 (Jìhuá Dānliè Shì)).
+These five cities have been designated as "Cities with Independent Planning Status" (计划单列市 (Jìhuá Dānliè Shì)).

-List of the Municipalities with Independent Planning Status
+List of the Cities with Independent Planning Status

 With the exception of Fuzhou, the provincial capital of Fujian Province, the provincial capitals of the other four provinces listed above – Guangzhou, Shenyang, Jinan, and Hangzhou – are themselves sub-provincial cities.
 Before 1997, when Chongqing was a sub-provincial city of Sichuan Province, provincial capital Chengdu was also a sub-provincial city.